Harriet Chalmers Adams

 Harriet Chalmers Adams (October 22, 1875 – July 17, 1937) was an American explorer, writer and photographer.
 She traveled extensively in South America, Asia and the South Pacific in the early 20th century, and published accounts of her journeys in National Geographic magazine.
 She lectured frequently on her travels and illustrated her talks with color slides and movies.

 Early life and marriage

 Harriet Chalmers Adams was born in Stockton, California to Alexander Chalmers and Frances Wilkens.
+Her father was Scottish Canadian and had moved to California to try his hand at mining; her mother was raised in the foothills of the Sierra Nevada.
 As a child, she enjoyed numerous horseback adventures with her father, including a yearlong trip from Oregon to Mexico through the Sierra Nevada Mountains when she was 14.

-On October 5, 1899 she married Franklin Pierce Adams, an electrician.
+On October 5, 1899, she married Franklin Pierce Adams, an electrician.
+He loved to travel as well, so instead of spending their money on buying a house, they lived in a boarding house and traveled with the money they saved.